cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/endpoint_analytics_profiling_rules.md

   It performs read operation on AIEndpointAnalytics.
   This data source fetches the list of profiling rules.
 It can be used to show profiling rules in client applications, or export those from an environment.
 'POST /profiling-rules/bulk' API can be used to import such exported rules into another environment.
-If this API is used to export rules to be imported into another Cisco DNA Center system, then ensure that 'includeDeleted' parameter is 'true', so that deleted rules get synchronized correctly.
+If this API is used to export rules to be imported into another Cisco Catalyst Center system, then ensure that 'includeDeleted' parameter is 'true', so that deleted rules get synchronized correctly.
 Use query parameters to filter the data, as required.
 If no filter is provided, then it will include only rules of type 'Custom Rule' in the response.
 By default, the response is limited to 500 records.
 Use 'limit' parameter to fetch higher number of records,